flowtoolz/Flowlist/Service/video_narration_texts.md

 #Flowlist Promo Video / Teaser

-* Ever feel overwhelmed by all the things you want to accomplish in this modern life? your errands? your projects? thoughts? ideas and big dreams?
+* Ever feel overwhelmed by all the things you want to accomplish? your errands? your projects? ideas and big dreams?
 * I certainly felt that way.
-So I tried the conventional task managers to finally get organized.
+And I tried all popular task managers to finally get organized.
-* But I didn't like them.
-So I built exactly what I needed, and named it Flowlist.
+* But they just felt limiting and distracting.
+So I created Flowlist.
 * With Flowlist, I
     * Quickly capture whatever pops into my head
     * I develop notes into Ideas,
     * Manage Tasks and Projects
     * and Plan my Day and my Future
-* I use Flowlist everyday, and it has honestly changed my life
 * Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple.
-    * Write and delete items just like lines of a text
+    * Write and delete items just like lines in a text
+    * prioritize
+    * check items off
-    * Group items together into a new item
+    * Group them together
-    * Add sub items into an item
+    * Add sub items
-    * copy, cut and paste items
+    * copy, cut and paste
     * or copy text from a website or pdf and paste it as items into Flowlist
-    * There's no limit to how deeply nested your items can be and you can edit this hierarchy in every way to keep it true to your life
+    * There's no limit to how deeply nested your items can be, and you can edit this hierarchy in every way to keep it true to your life
-* Flowlist supports working in a flow state.
+* Flowlist helps working in a flow state.
+    * Your hands never have to leave the keyboard for anything.
+    * and The interface is super clean
-    * you see context on the left and details on the right, but you always focus on the list in the middle.
+    * With the overview to the left and details to the right, you focus on the list in the middle.
-    * Chose the scope of your focus by moving right for details or left to a higher level.
+    * Chose the scope of your focus by going deeper into details or back to a higher level.
-    * Work in fullscreen
-    * Or switch to monotasking mode which blends out the menu bar, the dock and all other apps. (animation montage...)
+    * Work in fullscreen Or switch to monotasking mode (animation montage)
-* Want to try it yourself?
-Flowlist Light is available now and it's totally free.
-I has just 1 limitation: It cannot hold more than 100 items at the same time.
+* I've been using Flowlist daily for a year now, and it has changed my life
+* So I have many great things planned, like a shortcut for adding items when using other apps, a synchronized iOS app, and independent filters for keywords, tags, colors and due dates.
+* Flowlist is now available on the Mac AppStore.
+* Use it for free with up to 100 items, ...
-* Or, support further development and get the unlimited version from the AppStore for just 5 bucks.
+* Or, support further development and unlock the full version for less than 10 dollars.
+No subscription required.
-* We have many great features planned, and we'll adjust the price as when adding them.
-But if you already have the app, you'll get them all as free updates, so if you get onboard early, Flowlist is a steal.
+* Of course, I'll have to adjust the price when adding features, but I reward those who get onboard early.
+* Once you have the full version, you get all new features as free updates.
-* Go to flowlistapp.com and start organizing your thoughts and your life today!
+* Sounds fair?
+Go to flowlistapp.com and start organizing your thoughts and your life today!

 #Flowlist 1.0 Tutorial